VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ### Implement a Login using a Record Locator

-When a registrant creates an order for seats at a conference, the system generates a five character **order access code** and sends it to the registrant by email.
+When a registrant creates an order for seats at a conference, the system generates a five-character **order access code** and sends it to the registrant by email.
 The registrant can use her email address and the **order access code** on the conference web site to retrieve the order from the system at a later date.
 The registrant may wish to retrieve the